 - The CYP2C9 gene codes for the production of a protein (CYP2C9) involved in the breakdown (metabolism) of warfarin.
 People with CYP2C9 variations may not be able to get the drug out of their system as efficiently as others.
 The people who clear the drug more slowly may require lower (sometimes significantly lower) doses of warfarin.

-Each person receives one copy of each of their genes from their mother and one copy of each of their genes from their father.
-Thus, each of the CYP2C9 and VKORC1 genes is present in the body as two inherited gene copies (alleles).
-Any person could have both copies of a gene without any variants (wild-type); one copy without variants and one copy with a variant (heterozygous); both copies with the same variant (homozygous); and both copies with different variants ("compound heterozygous").
-The combination of CYP2C9 and VKORC1 gene copies that a person has can determine the overall effect of warfarin and how rapidly it is metabolized and cleared from the body.
+You inherit one copy of each of your genes from your mother and one copy of each of your genes from your father.
+Thus, each of the CYP2C9 and VKORC1 genes is present in your body as two inherited gene copies (alleles).
+You could have both copies of a gene without any variants (wild-type, normal); one copy without variants and one copy with a variant (heterozygous); both copies with the same variant (homozygous); and both copies with different variants ("compound heterozygous").
+The combination of CYP2C9 and VKORC1 gene copies that you have can determine the overall effect of warfarin and how rapidly it is metabolized and cleared from your body.

 CYP2C9 and VKORC1 genetic testing is not widely used at this time.
 Although studies have shown that these genes contribute to a person's sensitivity to warfarin and can account for a significant percentage of the person-to-person variation in warfarin doses, there is not a consensus on the need for the testing yet.

 Warfarin sensitivity testing may be ordered prior to you taking warfarin for the first time, but it may also be ordered when you have had difficulties with achieving a stable anticoagulant ("blood-thinning") effect or have experienced either excessive blood clotting or bleeding while taking warfarin.